Armijo Line-search Can Make (Stochastic) Gradient Descent Provably Faster: Acknowledgments

 \section{Acknowledgments}

+We thank Anant Raj for pointing out and helping to resolve a mistake in a previous version of the paper.
 We thank Damien Scieur, Mark Schmidt, Curtis Fox, Michael Lu and Siyi Meng for helpful discussions and feedback, and Anh Dang for help with the initial experiments.
 This research was partially supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant RGPIN-2022-04816.

 \appendixTitle